Pali Proper Names - D -

 Dhanuggaha Sutta.
 S.ii.266f.

-- Dalhadhamma.-King of Benares.
+- Dalhadhamma.-König of Benares.
 See the

 Dalhadhamma Jātaka.
 He is identified

-with Ananda.
+mit Ananda.
 J.iii.388.

 - Dalhanemi